CarlosLint/nuance/README.md

 # Nuance SDK in Go
 [![GoDoc](https://godoc.org/github.com/nuveo/nuance?status.png)](https://godoc.org/github.com/nuveo/nuance)

-This is a wrap of OCR libraries provided by Nuance in their SDK.
+This project is a Nuance's SDK libraries wrapper in Go.

-The goal is to use the OCR SDK features without polluting the code written in Go with many C calls as well provide a more task-based API, therefore this package does not exposes all nuance C API, instead many calls in C will be condensed in a few Go calls.
+Our goal is to use the OCR SDK features without littering the code written in Go with excessive C calls as well as providing a more task-based API.
+Therefore this package does not exposes all nuance C API but instead gather a bunch of C calls into a few Go calls.

 ## Examples